Leadership can't be taught, but it can be learned

 For example, a manager might treat employees differently if they believe people are inherently bad and need strict control versus believing people are inherently good and need support.

 True leadership, however, is far more complex.
-It's not about following a set script or generalized ideas of the world; it's about understanding and navigating the unique relationships and dynamics within your team.
+As People Ops continues to grow as a strategic role in modern organizations, it's clear that leadership is no longer just about following a set script or generalized ideas; it's about understanding and navigating the unique relationships and dynamics within your team.
+Gallup's extensive workplace research reveals that managers who adapt their approach to individual team members achieve significantly higher engagement and performance outcomes.

 Expertise isn't enough